Murder of Robert Eric Wone: Aftermath

-Wone's death has proven to be one of the most mysterious homicide cases in Washington, D.C., history.
+Wone's death has proven to be one of the most mysterious homicide cases in Washington history.
 The Washington Examiner listed the Wone case, in light of the arrests, as one of eight top crime stories in D.C. for 2008.
 The Washington Blade stated that the case "has captured the interest of the gay community because it occurred inside the home of a prominent gay male couple".
-A March 2009 WTTG Fox DC story on the crime highlighted a website cataloging the investigative efforts of "four amateur sleuths who live in the neighborhood".
+A story aired by local station WTTG in March 2009 highlighted a website cataloging the investigative efforts of "four amateur sleuths who live in the neighborhood".

-Since Wone's death, multiple organizations have established scholarships and other memorials in his name, including the Virginia Department of Social Services "Robert E. Wone Award for Exemplary Service;" the annual "Robert E. Wone Judicial Clerkship & Internship Conference," which rotates among the D.C. area law schools, including the Georgetown University Law Center, the American University Washington College of Law, and the Howard University School of Law; a workroom at OCA headquarters; the "Robert E. Wone Fellowship" of the Asian Pacific American Bar Association Educational Fund; the "Robert E. Wone Scholarship" of OCA's New Jersey Chapter; the "Robert E. Wone Memorial Trust," administered by the Community Foundation of the National Capital Region; and the "Robert E. Wone Clinical Fellowship" at the University of Pennsylvania Law School, including a room in the law school's Civil Practice Clinic.
-On October 22, 2011, family and friends gathered at Barksdale Field at the College of William & Mary (W&M) to dedicate two benches and two Chinese pistache trees in Wone's memory.
+Since Wone's death, multiple organizations have established scholarships and other memorials in his name, including the Virginia Department of Social Services "Robert E. Wone Award for Exemplary Service;" the annual "Robert E. Wone Judicial Clerkship & Internship Conference," which rotates among the D.C. area law schools, including the Georgetown University Law Center, the American University Washington College of Law, and the Howard University School of Law; a workroom at OCA headquarters; the "Robert E. Wone Fellowship" of the Asian Pacific American Bar Association Educational Fund; the "Robert E. Wone Scholarship" of OCA's New Jersey Chapter; the "Robert E. Wone Memorial Trust," administered by the Greater Washington Community Foundation; and the "Robert E. Wone Clinical Fellowship" at the University of Pennsylvania Law School, including a room in the law school's Civil Practice Clinic.
+On October 22, 2011, family and friends gathered at Barksdale Field at the College of William & Mary to dedicate two benches and two Chinese pistache trees in Wone's memory.
 The plaques on the benches read "Rest awhile and enjoy the wonderful world around you," a reference to one of Wone's favorite songs by Louis Armstrong, "What a Wonderful World."
+In April 2023, the Robert E. Wone Scholarship Endowment was established at the College of William & Mary.

+A 2016 Blade article by Lou Chibbaro Jr. revealed that, according to public records, Joseph Price and Dylan Ward had changed their names to Joseph Anderson and Dylan Thomas, respectively.
+The article states that Price had worked for Americans for Immigrant Justice, a Miami-based immigrant advocacy group, since 2013, while Ward had become a massage practitioner and pilates instructor.
+Ward (under his new name) has been featured on the website of the "Pure Pilates" studio in Fort Lauderdale as recently as 2023.
+Zaborsky did not change his name and continued to work for the Milk Processor Education Program (MilkPEP), a D.C.-based dairy and milk industry trade association where he had worked since 1995.
+He is known to have worked for the organization as recently as 2020.
+Property records at the time showed that Price and Zaborsky owned a house in Miami Shores, a suburb of Miami.

+In 2023, Jared P. Scott directed a documentary for Peacock called Who Killed Robert Wone?, further investigating the case.
+At the end of the documentary, it was confirmed that Price and Zaborsky were still living together in Florida, while Ward had gotten married.